Codex tools: Log in

 More Information:

 You need to configure some basic settings in your blog, such as the title, tagline, time zone, and your name.
-Click the Settings tab on the far right, and then browse through the available subtabs -- General, Writing, Reading, Discussion, Privacy, Permalinks, and Miscellaneous.
+Click the Settings on the left side menu, and then browse through the available submenus -- General, Writing, Reading, Discussion, Media and Permalinks.
 Select the options you want.

-As you're configuring your settings, be sure to enable permalinks and allow comments without moderation.
+As you're configuring your settings, be sure to enable permalinks and allow comments without moderation if you wish.
 Permalinks make your URLs intelligible names that reflect the title of your post, rather than something like ?p=123.
-Comments also need configuration.
-By default, comments must be approved before they appear on your site.
+You may configure Comments.
+By default, Comment author must have a previously approved comment.

 To configure your settings, at the very least do the following: